terryyin/lizard/README.rst

 Change Logs
 -----------

 -  2014.04.06 Remove option -d (ignore duplicated content), and make it default
+-  2014.04.06 Remove option -p (no preprocessor count), and a '#if' will always be counted in cyclomatic complexity
 -  2014.03.31 Support JavaScript!
 -  2014.03.22 Change the -v (--verbose) option to -V. This is because -v will be used for --version.